 - Cross-app workflows: As of early 2026, Claude can run an analysis in Excel and turn it directly into a PowerPoint presentation, passing context between apps.
 One instruction.
 Two deliverables.

-The Anthropic framing is worth repeating verbatim: "In 2025, Claude transformed how developers work.
+Anthropic's framing is worth repeating: "In 2025, Claude transformed how developers work.
 In 2026, it will do the same for knowledge work."
 Cowork is the product making that happen.

-When paired with Cowork, the combination is genuinely powerful: Claude reads the web with Chrome, processes the information locally through Cowork, and writes the output directly to a file.
-Research a competitor's pricing, extract the data, and drop it into a formatted spreadsheet.
+Paired with Cowork, the combination is genuinely powerful: Claude reads the web with Chrome, processes the information locally through Cowork, and writes the output directly to a file.
+Research a competitor's pricing, extract the data, drop it into a formatted spreadsheet.
 One instruction.
 No manual clicking.

 The highest-value use cases are competitive research, data gathering, and any repetitive web-based workflow that currently eats analyst hours.

-MCP stands for Model Context Protocol — the standard Anthropic built to give Claude a consistent way to connect to external services.
-Google Drive, Salesforce, BigQuery, Slack, GitHub, Jira — anything with an MCP server speaks the same language Claude speaks.
+MCP stands for Model Context Protocol.
+It's the standard Anthropic built to give Claude a consistent way to connect to external services.
+Google Drive, Salesforce, BigQuery, Slack, GitHub, Jira: anything with an MCP server speaks the same language Claude speaks.
 One protocol.
 Every system.

 Before MCP, every integration between Claude and an external service required custom code.
 One approach for BigQuery, a different one for Slack, another for your CRM.
 Each connection was its own engineering problem.
 MCP standardizes all of it.